vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-limitations.md

 This topic describes some of the limitations of using Exchange 3.x.

-JAR packages are available in two ways: [compile them yourself](../ex-ug-compile.md) or download them from the Maven repository.

-If you are using NebulaGraph 1.x, use [NebulaGraph Exchange 1.x](https://github.com/vesoft-inc/nebula-java/tree/v1.0/tools "Click to go to GitHub").

 ## Environment

 Exchange 3.x supports the following operating systems: